 The Long Walk Is A Dark Dystopian Drama And Easily One Of The Best Stephen King Adaptations Ever

-During my High School years I first read The Bachman Books.
-The collection of stories were written by Stephen King and published under his pseudonym.
-The stories were deeply dark and two of which have been adapted into films.
+During my High School years, I first read The Bachman Books.
+The collection of stories was written by Stephen King and published under his pseudonym.
+The stories were deeply dark, and two of them have been adapted into films.

 The path to the screen reportedly went from George Romero to other hands before Lionsgate entrusted “The Hunger Games” director Francis Lawrence to handle the dystopian character drama.

-The movie does alter the ending form the book which while expected; did so in a way that I did not expect yet does so in a fitting way.
+The movie does alter the ending from the book, which, while expected, did so in a way that I did not expect, yet does so in a fitting way.

-The ages of the characters have been increased for the film as teenage victims were the norm for the book.
-Certain subplots such told from the characters inner thoughts have been omitted but the very powerful performances of the cast is what makes this easily one of the best Stephen King adaptations ever.
-The essential ingredient is that the audience must relate and in many cases; like the characters which makes the tragic circumstances even more impacting.
+The ages of the characters have been increased for the film, as teenage victims were the norm for the book.
+Certain subplots told from the character’s inner thoughts have been omitted, but the very powerful performances of the cast are what make this easily one of the best Stephen King adaptations ever.
+The essential ingredient is that the audience must relate, and in many cases, like the characters, which makes the tragic circumstances even more impactful.

 4 stars out of 5